balohuss/balohuss/README.md

 <h3 align='center'>:woman_with_headscarf: 💻&nbsp&nbsp Programmer | Python&nbsp&nbsp :woman_with_headscarf:💻</h3>

-# :woman_technologist: About Me
+# :woman_technologist: Hi there 👋!

-I'm a software engineer from Nigeria.
+I'm Husseinat Etti-Balogun, a Nigerian developer currently based in Japan.
+Writing software is something I'm not-so-great-at but I want to turn it into my biggest strength.
+I'm particularly fond of writing in Python.

-📹 I'm an avid content creator and consumer.
+Besides writing software, I have a passion for space exploration and public speaking.
+As such, I'm currently in the process of getting my masters in Space Systems Engineering.
+I'm also a member of the Space Generation Advisory Council, and have done a public talk or two on the software community.
+I'm an avid content creator and consumer and you can find me in any of the social links above.

-👀 I’m interested in space flight software and social commentary.
+🔭 I’m currently working on my masters (BIRDSOpenSource) 🌱 I’m currently learning C

-💞️ I’m looking to collaborate on anything and everything aerospace related with Python
+🤔 I’m looking for help with building BIRDSOpenSource's satellite tracks 💬 Ask me about Python, Space, Open source

 #

 <div align='center'>